-Award Requirement Certificate of Higher Education Cert HE in Drama and Performance In order to be eligible for the exit award of Certificate in Higher Education in HE in Drama and Performance, a student must have passed at least 120 credits in total including the mandatory modules for level 4 of the award as specified on the award map.
-Diploma of Higher Education DipHE HE in Drama and Performance In order to be eligible for the exit award of Diploma in Higher Education in HE in Drama and Performance, a student must have passed at least 240 credits in total including the mandatory modules for level 4 and level 5 of the award as specified on the award map.
-Degree in Drama and Performance (non-honours) Passed a minimum of 300 credits with at least 90 credits at Level 5 or higher and a minimum of 60 credits at Level 6, as specified on the award map.
-Degree with honours in Drama and Performance Passed a minimum of 360 credits with at least 90 credits at Level 5 or higher and a minimum of 120 credits at Level 6, including the mandatory modules for level 5 and level 6 of the award (not the Independent Study module) as specified on the award map.
+Award Requirement Certificate of Higher In order to be eligible for the exit award of Certificate in Education Cert HE in Higher Education in HE in Drama and Performance, a Drama and Performance student must have passed at least 120 credits in total including the mandatory modules for level 4 of the award as specified on the award map.
+Diploma of Higher In order to be eligible for the exit award of Diploma in Education DipHE HE in Higher Education in HE in Drama and Performance, a Drama and Performance student must have passed at least 240 credits in total including the mandatory modules for level 4 and level 5 of the award as specified on the award map.
+Degree in Drama and Passed a minimum of 300 credits with at least 90 Performance credits at Level 5 or higher and a minimum of 60 (non-honours) credits at Level 6, as specified on the award map.
+Degree with honours in Passed a minimum of 360 credits with at least 90 Drama and Performance credits at Level 5 or higher and a minimum of 120 credits at Level 6, including the mandatory modules for level 5 and level 6 of the award (not the Dissertation/Project module) as specified on the award map.